Start Free Pilot

 How supervised learning works

 According to AltexSoft, "supervised machine learning entails training a predictive model on historical data with predefined target answers".
-Your set of labeled data is used to teach the machine with a specific goal in mind.
+Your machine learning dataset is used to teach the machine with a specific goal in mind.
 For a set of labeled emails, for example, you might need the AI to recognize patterns to predict buying behaviors.

 Main methods of supervised learning